 [I posted a piece like this a few years ago and thought I'd update it now because these encounters continue to happen.]

 You came to me and said you want to write a book.

 I applaud you.
-I’m excited for your excitement.
+I’m excited about your excitement.
 May your excitement carry you through.

-Yes, here’s one way to write a book.
+Yes, you can do this.
+Here’s one way to write a book.
 Sit down and write five pages each day for two months.

 How hard can that be?
+Only five pages.
 Only two months.